 The bigger your balance, the less impact the £1 subscription fee has.

-Moneybox needs to make money for the service they provide, however, there must be a better way rather than penalising those with smaller balances and are just starting out.
+Moneybox needs to make money for the service they provide, of course.
+However, there must be a better way rather than penalising those with smaller balances and are just starting out.

 What did we like about Moneybox?